znichola/learning-typescript/README.md

-# Learing TypeScript as a C developer
+# Learing TypeScript as a C dev

 First we start by reading the ts [docs](https://www.typescriptlang.org/docs/handbook/), seems pretty good and straight forward.
-Well, but how do we test their code snippets, hmm?
+Well, but how do we test their code snippets ...

-Then we realise it's just like `c` you compile to something like objets then do something like linking `main`, there's only really one obvious move left, we write a `Makefile`.
+Then we realise it's just like **c** you compile to something like objets then do something like linking with **main**, there's only really one obvious move left: write a `Makefile`.

 ```Makefile
 NAME = main.html